kairosinc/Kairos-SDK-Javascript/README.md

 // (3) pass your params and callback to the function kairos.enroll(image, subject_id, gallery_name, myCallback);
 ```
+`The SDK also includes a file upload field, which converts a local image file to base64 data.`
 ## Recognize an Image

 The **Recognize** method takes an image of a subject and **attempts to match it against a given gallery of previously-enrolled subjects**.
 Here's an example of recognizing a subject using a method that accepts an image URL or image data in base64 format, sends it to the API, and returns a match and confidence value: